sovan92/JavaThreadsRepo/Threads.md

 x++;
 y++;
 ```
+## Fine grained locking , or course grained locking .

+## Deadlock .

 For these two can't be guarenteed to execute in order, so data race can happen .
 Here declaring the shared variable as volatile, will not cause compiler to take precidence of one variable to other, so variable's order of execution is maintained.
+### Deadlock stratergies
+- Mutual exclusion - Only one thread  can have exclusive access.
+- Hold and wait
+- Non preemtive allocation .
+- Avoid circular wait.
+(Provide same order of locking resource. )

+- Using watchdog for deadlock detection .
+- Thread inrupton is not possible in syncronized.
+- try lock is not possible for sync.

+### Reentrant lock
+- A reentrant lock is an obvious solution for the syncronization .
+- Query methods
+    - getQueuedThreads() - returns a list of threads waiting to acquire a lock .
+    - getOwner() - gets the thread that currently owns the lock .
+    - isHeldByCurrentThread() - Queries if the lock held by the current thread.
+    - isLocked() - Queries if the lock is held by any thread.